Anac-sjuasz/Dio-Sentimento-Analise/README.md

 # Dio-Sentimento-Analise

-# Desafio de Projeto para Anlaise de sentimento
+## Desafio de Projeto para Análise de sentimento
 ## Foi solicitada a tradução do texto abaixo de ingles para portugues:

 IFAD pledges to transform the lives of at least 70 million small-scale food producers, as part of the World Bank’s AgriConnect initiative